 Sleep Study Preparation and Set-up

-- Review the patient’s history and verify the medical order.
+- Learn to review pertinent information from the patient’s history and verify the medical order.

 - Follow sleep center protocols related to the sleep study.

 - When patient arrives, verifies identification, collects documents and obtains consent for the study.

 - Explain the procedure and orients the patient for either in center or home sleep apnea testing (HSAT.)

 - Learn to select appropriate equipment and calibrate for testing to determine proper functioning, and make adjustments, if necessary.